pyeventsourcing/esdbclient/README.md

 Reconnecting to a follower node in this case is currently beyond the capabilities of this client, but this behavior might be implemented in a future release.

-Please note, all the client methods use an `@autoreconnect` decorator (which calls the `reconnect()` method) and a `@retry` decorator that will retry operations that fail due to connectivity issues.
-This means, for example, that when the node preference is for the client to be connected to a leader (which is the default) and when, after a cluster leader election, the node to which the client is connected becomes a follower, so that write operations will begin to fail because the client is no longer connected to a leader, then the client will automatically reconnect to the new leader and also the client will retry the failed write operations.
-The client also will reconnect according to the node preference when there are connectivity issues causing read operations to fail with the current connection.
+Please note, all the client methods are decorated with `@autoreconnect` (which calls the `reconnect()` method) and a `@retry` decorator that will retry operations that fail due to connection issues.
+The `@autoreconnect` decorator will reconnect to an available node in the cluster when the server that the client has been connected to has become unavailable, or if the client's gRPC channel happens to have been closed, and also when a method is called that requires a leader but the node that the client has been connected to stops being the leader then the client will reconnect to the current leader.
+The `@retry` decorator will then retry operations that have failed due to these connection issues.
+This means that a method that has failed due to connection issues will be retried after the client has reconnected.

-Please also note, an event-processing component that uses a catch-up subscription will need to be monitored for errors, and, if it fails after the subscription started, it will need to be restarted from the last saved commit position.
-In this case, the client will automatically reconnect to a node in the cluster when the subsequent call to start a catch-up subscription is made.
-You just need to catch the error, read the last saved commit position, and restart the event processing, using the same `ESDBClient` instance, but with a new call to `subscribe_all_events()`.
+Please also note, the exceptions to this behaviour have to do with the methods that return iterators.
+For example, an event-processing component that iterates over the response to a catch-up subscription method call will always need to be monitored for errors, and, if it fails after it has started iterating over the response, the catch-up subscription will need to be restarted from the event-processing component's last saved commit position.
+In this case, the client will automatically reconnect to a node in the cluster when the subsequent call to a catch-up subscription method is made.
+You just need to handle the exception that occurs from the iterator, then read your last saved commit position, and then restart your event-processing component, using the same `ESDBClient` instance, but with a new catch-up subscription iterator.
+Similarly, when reading persistent subscriptions: if there are connectivity issues after you have started iterating over the response, then the server call will need to be restarted.
+For the operations return an iterator, the decorators mentioned above will have exited before any subsequent gRPC streaming error occurs.

 ### Close